firesans/HDR-DIP-Project/README.md

 ## Run the code:
 1. Download the zip file by doing a git-clone
 2. Change the directory to codeBase
+3. Download "Scenes" folder from the given link and put it in codeBase directory; filepath for a scene will then be 'codeBase/Scenes/scene_name'
-2. Run the main.m file present in the folder in matlab
+4. Choose a scene from the "Scenes" folder, change the same accordingly in the file main.m file present in codeBase directory.
+Run the code main.m and the output will be saved in the folder "codeBase/Results/scene_name".
-3. To observe the results on a different dataset, make sure to include the images in the "Scenes" empty folder and change the filename correspondingly in the main.m file.
+5. To observe the results on a different dataset, create a folder including the LDR images and the file exposure.txt in the directory "Scenes" and change the scene_name in the main.m file accordingly.

 ### Input Image Datasets Link
 [Scenes](https://drive.google.com/open?id=1e7nRjimhmZLuDakJ5ohz9UlLxPK9Vzw6)